v8/v8.dev/src/docs/respectful-code.md

 | crazy     | unexpected, catastrophic, incoherent                          |
 | redline   | priority line, limit, soft limit                              |

-## What if I am interfacing with something that violates this policy?
+## What if I am interfacing with something that violates this policy? { #violations }

 This circumstance has come up a few times, particularly for code implementing specifications.
 In these circumstances, differing from the language in the specification may interfere with the ability to understand the implementation.
 For these circumstances, we suggest one of the following, in order of decreasing preference: